 Removing Spent Flowers

-Bulbs use their foliage to produce energy for next year’s flowers.
-If you want your bulbs to rebloom, it’s important to leave the foliage in place until it has withered and turned yellow.
-This may take a few weeks or a few months, depending on the weather and the type of bulb.
-When the foliage is totally limp and it pulls away from the bulb with a gentle tug, it’s ready to go.
+Bulbs use their foliage to produce the energy they need to form new flowers.
+So, if you want your bulbs to rebloom, it’s important to leave the foliage in place until it has withered and turned yellow.
+When the foliage can be pulled away from the bulb with a gentle tug, it’s ready to go.

 Comments